percona/k8spsmdb-docs/docs/architecture.md

 In the case of a sharded cluster, each shard is a replica set which contains a subset of data stored in the database, and the `mongos` query router acts as an entry point for client applications.
-It looks as follows:
+You can find out more details about sharding [on a dedicated documentation page](sharding.md), and a simplified diagram is as follows:

 ![image](assets/images/sharding.svg)